Causes: Children and Youth, Disability Services, Health and Mental Well-being

 At the same time Raul and Sandie had watched the HBO program, so had countless others from El Paso, including members of the Junior League.
 They contacted the National, who in turn gave them Sandie’s information.
 The Junior League wanted to do a signature project in El Paso partnering with the El Paso’s Miracle League in 2006.
 Junior League of EL Paso and the Miracle League of El Paso joined forces to fundraise to build a specially designed playing field for children with disabilities.
 In a little over a year, we had raised over a million dollars, to build the complex and field.
 The field was finished and turned over to the Miracle League of El Paso in April of 2008.

 We are located in Ponder Park next to GECU on Viscount, behind Burges High School at 7500 W H Burges.
-We conduct two seasons of baseball and tball as well as soccer and flag football.
+We conduct two seasons of baseball and tball as well as soccer, flag football, and twelve other sports.
 During the summer months we play kickball and try other activities to keep the players active.

 This league’s mission is to provide a healthy activity for our most sedentary population.
 We want children and individuals with disabilities to be able to participate in sports as able-bodied persons do.
 Children ages three and up can come to the baseball field and play a game with their new found friends and volunteers who are there as much for safety as for meeting new friends.
 Our league promotes socialization and gives family members a welcome respite from the homebound environment.